official-stockfish/Stockfish/docs/gensfen.md

 `sfen_format` - format of the training data to use.
 Either `bin` or `binpack`.
 Default: `binpack`.

+`ensure_quiet` - this is a flag option.
+When specified the positions will be from the qsearch leaf.

 `seed` - seed for the PRNG.
 Can be either a number or a string.
 If it's a string then its hash will be used.
 If not specified then the current time will be used.